-Condoms can help prevent pregnancy and STDs during vaginal contact.
+Condoms, when used correctly, are very effective at preventing both pregnancy and STIs.
 What happens when you enter the thrilling and seductive world of anal sex?
-You might be considering because it makes sense to use a condom during anal intercourse, regardless of whether you're gay or straight.
+You might be considering whether or not to use a condom during anal intercourse whether you are gay or straight.

 No more enigmas!
 We're here to discuss the dos and don'ts of condom use during anal sex and suggestions for a safe and healthy encounter.
-So let's talk about the function condoms serve in pleasure while you're lubricated and feeling adventurous.
+So let's talk about the role of the condom in anal sex, while you're lubricated and feeling adventurous.

 Table of Contents: